mm80843/T3.5/docs/Benef/PBN__Benef_659.md

 # __Improved testing efficiency__

-## Name of the Benefit

-AI technology can optimize testing strategies and prioritize high-risk groups for testing, reducing the overall testing burden and improving efficiency.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in healthcare facilities would benefit from improved testing efficiency and reduced costs associated with testing.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_705.md)